How Religious Tourism in India for A Better Society?

 Aptly said “Man is a social animal” There are set societal norms which make a better family and society as well with the changing scenario where materialism is swaying over the society.
 Thus the degeneration of moral values is seen.
 Religion is such panacea that can help in making such society which can be called ideal.
-Religious tourism in my view can play a pivotal role in creating such society where society can inhale the aroma of morality and ethics.
+Indian Religious tourism in my view can play a pivotal role in creating such society where society can inhale the aroma of morality and ethics.

 Not only the Indian society but English society as well had a deep rooted tradition of religious tourism.
 The Chaucerian Canterbury tales give us an idea of the English society.
 Similarly the travel accounts and religious accounts of Buddhists and Jain religion in India can be considered the best token of religious tourism for the monks it was considered necessary to move and not to remain at one place for long.
-As the Adi Guru shankaracharya made the mathas on the four corners of India, they become very popular with the Hindus for the pilgrimage
+As the Adi Guru Shankaracharya made the mathas on the four corners of India, they become very popular with the Hindus for the pilgrimage

-Religious Tourism Help in Moral uplift
+Religious Tourism in India Help in Moral uplift

 Presently the society is getting many mal practices and new types of crimes are occurring.
 In the Indian society the family feuds are taking places and the examples are set like Cain and Abel.
 At time we came to hear about the molestation of old parents by the children just for meager pieces of paper currency.
 Outside the family murders for property or rape similar kinds of iqrourious and heinous crimes take place.

 All such monstrous activities can be attributed to lack of moral education and abstaining from theology.
 Family and school can play a vital role by moulding children.
 They should be given chances for religious tourism where teachers and family members can help in inculcating good feeling among children.
 Children at infancy should be taken to religious places having a history.
-They should be briefed about the moral stories of harish Chandra, Moradhwaj, Guru Nanak, Lord Rama Krishna, Jesus and so on.
+They should be briefed about the moral stories of Harish Chandra, Moradhwaj, Guru Nanak, Lord Rama Krishna, Jesus and so on.

 The twin cities of Mathura Vrindavan are famed across India and all over the global.
 These tours have a legacy of Lord Krishna and have thousands of temples.
 The infants with their families or with teachers should be taken for Mathura Vrindavan tour.
 Children can learn life and deeds of Lord Krishna and the tales of Mahabharata Mathura and Vrindavan abounds in the places which are popular with the pranks of Lord Krishna children can visit the Birth place of Krishna and other famous temples.
 They should also be given a chance to visit the Akshya Patra where they get to know about the community kitchen services.